OpenBuildings/jam/guide/jam/builder.md

 ### Using the find_insist() Method

-This is the same as find, but throws a `Jam_Exception_NotFound` exception if the model is not found.
+This is the same as find, but throws a `Jam_Exception_Notfound` exception if the model is not found.
 If you have a more complex query and want to get only one model out of it (the first one) then you s

 ### Retrieving multiple models with specific ids